-"occupying a middle or intermediate place," mid-14c., from Anglo-French meines (plural), Old French meien, variant of moiien "mid-, medium, common, middle-class" (12c., Modern French moyen), from Late Latin medianus "of the middle," from Latin medius "in the middle" (from PIE root *medhyo- "middle").
+"occupying a middle or intermediate place;" mid-14c., of persons, "of middle rank" (but this is possibly from, or mixed with, mean (adj.1)); from Anglo-French meines (plural), Old French meien, variant of moiien "mid-, medium, common, middle-class" (12c., Modern French moyen), from Late Latin medianus "of the middle," from Latin medius "in the middle" (from PIE root *medhyo- "middle").

 From late 14c. as "in a middle state, between two extremes."
 Meaning "intermediate in time, coming between two events or points in time" is from mid-15c. (the sense in meanwhile, meantime).
 The mathematical sense "intermediate in a number of greater or lesser values, quantities, or amounts" is from late 14c.

 Dictionary entries near mean